what you can do

-The feet of the bridge should always be aligned with the inner notches cut in the F holes.
+The feet of the bridge should always be aligned with the inner notches cut in the F-holes.
 It must be kept in a perpendicular position.
 Tuning the strings tends to pull it forward.
 Check its position frequently.
 If neglected, the bridge may warp, even break.
 If it requires adjusting, grasp the bridge at both upper corners with the thumb and first fingers of each hand while holding the instrument firmly braced.
 Then gently move the top of the bridge to a perpendicular position.
-Or, ask your instructor to do it for you.
+Or ask your instructor to do it for you.

 Even the finest instrument cannot sound its best with old or poor quality strings.
 Strings will usually go bad (6 months) long before they ever break.
 Look for changes in the appearance of the surface of the string.
-By regularly examining the windings, for changes in texture and color, you soon learn the signs that your old strings are becoming lifeless, false and dull.
+By regularly examining the windings, for changes in texture and color, you soon learn the signs that your old strings are becoming lifeless, false, and dull.
 Check your Potter’s maintenance and warranty brochure to be sure you replace your strings with the same type that is currently on your instrument so that you don’t jeopardize the soundpost adjustment.
 Put new strings on one at a time.
 Guard against the bridge being pulled forward while tuning new strings up to pitch.
 Avoid using Super Sensitive, or other bottom-priced steel strings, if you have a better quality instrument.

 If your tuner has a lever under the tailpiece, guard against the lever touching the top of the instrument.
-This can seriously bruise the wood.
+This can severely bruise the wood.
 To reduce the depression of the lever, merely turn the tuner screw to the LEFT (counter-clockwise).
 Then raise the pitch with the peg.
 If you wish to use more than one fine tuner, consider having us install a Wittner tailpiece with the built-in tuners for ease of tuning and changing strings.

 If the chinrest is loose or touching the tailpiece, it may produce a buzzing sound.
 Insert a chinrest key into the small hole in each chinrest bracket barrel and turn clockwise to tighten just enough so that the chinrest is firmly secured.
-Take care not to push the key out the opposite side of the barrel or it may scratch your instrument as you are adjusting it.
+Take care not to push the key out the opposite side of the barrel, or it may scratch your instrument as you are adjusting it.

-Even normal tuning will cause both the peg and the peg hole to wear smooth.
+Even regular tuning will cause both the peg and the peg hole to wear smooth.
 This causes slipping.
 To give the peg more grip, apply ordinary Lava brand soap (dry) against the peg shafts where they have become polished and shiny.
 When pegs become seriously worn, see your repairman.

 Things to be done only by your repairman